oledirtyinode/mythplex/README.md

 ## Installation

 This program requires GLib 2.0 or better.
-Also required is gcc (I think) and a reasonably recent version of glibc.
+Also required is gcc (I think) and reasonably recent versions of glibc and libmysql-dev.

 1. Compile the program and place in a directory that is readable by the MythTV user.